OpenNews/srccon-work/logistics.md

 ## During SRCCON:WORK

 We’ve tried to think of everything you might need, from [hearty, tasty meals](#meals) to [childcare](#childcare).
+We also want to make sure that you have the support you need to take care of yourself and each other.
 And you can [check out the full schedule](/schedule).

 When you arrive at the venue, we’ll have on-the-spot signups for emergent conversations, job openings, and things to do with new friends in Philly.
-We'll have a Thursday evening plan for dinners out with fellow SRCCON:WORK attendees (details and sign up soon!).
+You can also [sign up now]() for small-group dinners on Thursday night.
 We’ve also gathered details about a [local Alcoholics Anonymous meeting](#aa), and places nearby to make sure your [health needs](#health) are taken care of.

+Also, the entirety of SRCCON:WORK is covered by our [code of conduct](/conduct).

 Also, the entirety of SRCCON:WORK is covered by our [code of conduct](/conduct).